Housing Search Process

 The Off-Campus Living Office has developed a wide range of resources, information, and checklists available on this site to help you search for and secure a comfortable living situation.

 For undergraduate, graduate, and professional students: You need to determine whether on-campus or off-campus living best suits your needs.
-It's important to remember that Cornell University houses approximately 1/2 of the undergraduate housing population and about 5% of the graduate and professional student population.
-On-campus housing is guaranteed to first-year and transfer students arriving in fall 2021, Cornell’s new residency plan will take effect.
+It's important to remember that Cornell University houses approximately half of the undergraduate housing population and about 5% of the graduate and professional student population.
+Beginning with first-year and transfer students arriving in fall 2021, Cornell’s new residency plan will take effect.
 All first- and second-year full-time students on the Ithaca campus will be required to live on campus through the spring semester of their second academic year of enrollment.
 If you would like to explore on-campus housing, please visit housing.cornell.edu.

 prepare for your off-campus housing search—neighborhood descriptions and maps, housing selection checklists, housemate compatibility, determining your budget;